datagica/fast-index/README.md

   // duplicate entries are supported and will be returned in the results { label: 'the chef', type: 'book' },

-  // duplicates inside an entry a simply skipped
+  // duplicates inside an entry are simply skipped
   { label: 'el chef', aliases: [ 'el chef' ] }
 ]);